noclat/R76/readme.md

 	$site->run(function() { include 'site/templates/404.php'; });

 ## LOAD
 Loads all the php files located in the given folder path.
-You can set multiple folders to load, simply use the ‘;’ separator.
+You can set multiple folders to load, simply separate them with any spacing character.
 E.g.:

-	LOAD site/core;site/helpers;site/custom
+	LOAD site/core site/helpers site/custom

 ## ROUTE
 Route syntax is the most tricky, but still intuitive as hell.